LucyMerlier/tours-php-2009-project2-quizzy/README.md

 * Item add [localhost:8000/item/index/add](localhost:8000/item/add)
 * Item deletion [localhost:8000/item/index/delete/:id](localhost:8000/item/delete/2)
 * Quizzy's home page at [localhost:8000/question/index](localhost:8000/question/index)
-* Quizzy's "result" page, that tells you if you won or not (can only be accessed after answering a question, direct url input will redirect you to Home page) [localhost:8000/question/result](localhost:8000/question/result)
+* Quizzy's "result" page, that tells you if you won or not (can only be accessed after answering a question) [localhost:8000/question/result](localhost:8000/question/result)
+* Quizzy's first part of the form that lets you add your own question [localhost:8000/addForm/addQuestion](localhost:8000/addForm/addQuestion)
+* Quizzy's second part of the form that lets you add the associated choices (can only be accessed after adding a question) [localhost:8000/addForm/addChoices](localhost:8000/addForm/addChoices)
+* Quizzy's third part of the form that lets you set the validity of each choice (can only be accessed after adding choices) [localhost:8000/addForm/setValidity](localhost:8000/addForm/setValidity)
+* Quizzy's final page of the form that tells you your question has been added to the database (can only be accessed after setting the validity of each choice) [localhost:8000/addForm/afterSubmit](localhost:8000/addForm/afterSubmit)

 ## How does URL routing work ?